Divendra2006/polarisR/README.md

 # polarisR <img src="man/figures/logo.png" align="right" height="139" />

-`polarisR` is a Shiny application for diagnosing $2\text{-}D$ non-linear dimensionality reduction (NLDR) layouts generated using methods such as t-SNE and UMAP with different hyper-parameters.
+`polarisR` is a shiny application for diagnosing $2\text{-}D$ non-linear dimensionality reduction (NLDR) layouts generated using methods such as t-SNE and UMAP with different hyper-parameters.
 It also facilitates comparison of how the data appear in high dimensions through various tour methods, including scatter, sage, and slice.
 The application provides an interactive platform to explore high-dimensional datasets, diagnose NLDR layouts using the quollr package, and compare different NLDR results.

 ## Features